Solonarv/custom_hero_dota/docs/heroes/Kael.md

 ### Shroud

 Kael's damaging hits against heroes apply Shroud, a debuff which stacks up to 4 times.
-Applying Shroud to a hero will remove all SHroud stacks from other heroes.
+Applying Shroud to a hero will remove all Shroud stacks from other heroes.
 Activate to detonate all current Shroud stacks, applying a debuff that increases damage taken.

 | 15/14/13/12 second cooldown | 50 mana |
 |---|---|